OperationalizingAI/DevOpsGAIWorkshop/README.md

 In this workshop we will focus on what we are calling the LAM stack in order to learn the basics of data operations and engenering realted to Large Language Models (LLMs.)

-LAM Stack for this workshop
+LORM Stack for this workshop

-- Langchain or LlamaIndex (Orchestration)
+- L - Langchain or LlamaIndex (Orchestration)
-- Arize Pheonix (Observability)
+- O - Arize Pheonix (Observability)
-- MongoDB Atlas Vector Serach (RAG)
+- R - MongoDB Atlas Vector Serach (RAG)
+- M - GPT4 (Model)

 ## Code of Conduct
 [https://devopsdays.org/conduct/](https://devopsdays.org/conduct/)